 Goodwill is tested annually for impairment as of October 1, or more frequently if events and circumstances change that would more likely than not reduce the fair value of a reporting unit below its carrying amount.
-A two-step impairment test is performed on goodwill.
-In the first step, we compare the fair value of the reporting unit to the carrying value of the net assets of the reporting unit.
+We compare the fair value of the reporting unit to the carrying value of the net assets of the reporting unit.
 The fair value of the reporting unit is determined using a market approach.
-If the fair value of the reporting unit exceeds the carrying value of the net assets of the reporting unit in the first step, no further testing is performed.
-If the carrying value exceeds the fair value of the reporting unit in the first step, then we perform the second step of the impairment test to determine the implied fair value of goodwill and compare the implied fair value of goodwill to the carrying value of goodwill to determine the extent of the impairment, if any.
+If the fair value of the reporting unit exceeds the carrying value of the net assets of the reporting unit exceeds the fair value of the reporting unit, we would record an impairment charge for the amount that the carrying value exceeds the fair value of the reporting unit.